fbpx

 Harvard’s more traditional and primary medical school curriculum is called the Pathways Program in which 135 students enroll annually.
 This is a case-based medical school curriculum with early clinical exposure that culminates in a scholarly project.

-In addition, Harvard has a joint program with the Massachusetts Institute of Technology (MIT) called the Health Sciences and Technology (HST) program which is a rigorous curriculum designed specifically for students with an interest in quantitative science and enrolls 30 students per year.
+In addition, Harvard has a joint program with the Massachusetts Institute of Technology (MIT) called the Health Sciences and Technology (HST) program which is a rigorous curriculum designed specifically for students with an interest in quantitative science and enrolls up to 30 students per year.

 Harvard also offers the following combined degree programs: